Category Archives: English Version

 Ngả Năm Chuồng Chó

-Kien Base[1] was built in the middle of the Iron Triangle secret zone about two kilometers from the small town of Ben Cat.
-The Iron Triangle was formed by part of the Thi Tinh River on the east and Saigon River on the west.
-The acute angle is the meeting point of two rivers at Ben Cat.
-On the north side, there was a dirt road from Ben Cat bridge that ran along the river to Dau Tieng and farther, to the Cambodian border.
-This had been for decades the supply route of the enemies to many famous secret zones such as the war zones D, Long Nguyen, Boi Loi, Ho Bo, Tam Giac Sat (Iron Triangle), to name a few!
+On the north side, a dirt road from Ben Cat bridge ran along the river to Dau Tieng and farther to the Cambodian border.
+This had been, for decades, the supply route of the enemies to many famous secret zones such as war zones D, Long Nguyen, Boi Loi, Ho Bo, and Tam Giac Sat (Iron Triangle), to name a few!

 Continue reading A Day in the Iron Triangle Secret Zone